- Customer Service

 Parking permits and fines are managed by ABM Parking Services.

 There are three types of parking permits available: daily, monthly, and annual.

 Visit the ABM Parking Services office at 211B Elm Street.
-ABM accepts cash, check, money order, or credit card (Visa, MasterCard, or Discover).
+ABM accepts cash, checks or money order.

-Parking tickets are issued by the Police and/or Parking Control Officers.
+Parking citations are issued by the Police and/or Parking Control Officers.
 Fines are based on the type of violation and increase in amount if they are not paid within 30 days and 60 days of issuance.
-To see a current listing of parking violations and the associated ordinances and fines, click here.
+See a current listing of parking violations and the associated ordinances and fines (PDF).

-Send a check or money order along with the ticket in the envelope provided with the ticket to:
+Send a check or money order along with the citation in the envelope provided to:

 ABM Parking Services